garfix/nli-go/doc/manual/system-developer/processing.md

 > [question(S1, whQuestion) focus(E1) determiner(E1, A1) specifier(A1, W1) subject(S1, E1) object(S1, E2) isa(W1, how) isa(A1, many) isa(E1, child) isa(S1, have) name(E2, 'Lord', firstName)  name(E2, 'Byron', lastName)]

-### Transformer

-The transformer turns one set of relations into another, using conversion rules like this:

-    isa(P1, marry) subject(P1, A) object(P1, B) => married_to(A, B);
-    question(S, whQuestion) subject(S, E) determiner(E, D1) isa(D1, many) specifier(D1, W1) isa(W1, how) => act(question, howMany);

-As you can see, there are relations to the left and to the right of a => sign.
-All relations of the input are matched to the left side relations.
-This creates variable bindings.
-The output is created by binding the right side relations to these bindings.

-The first transformation, from generic to domain specific mainly performs these conversions:

- * Interpretation of relatively meaningless relations to relations that actually mean something in a specific domain
- * Expanding implicit information into an explicit representation
- * Handling expressions and metaphors
- * Adding aggregates (min, max)
- * Removing explicit event information, if needed

- The second transformation is from domain specific to generic.

 ### Answerer

-The answerer turns a question (its domain specific representation) into an answer (also at a domain specific level).
+The answerer turns a question into an answer.
 To do this, it goes through the following steps:

 #### Find a solution